suhail-akhtar/lfs-pacman/README.md

 ## Stage 1 - Installing pacman to your temporary toolchain

-This stage begins right before section **6.7.
-Linux-4.9.9 API Headers** of the LFS 8.1 book.
+This stage begins right after chapter-06 of the LFS 11.2 book.

 ### Pacman dependencies